dojot/dojot/subscription-engine/kafka-ws/README.md

 f('attrs/*') => { attrs: { temperature: 20, rain: 10.5 } }
 f('attrs/humidity') => { attrs: { } }
 ```

+__NOTE THAT__ in the last example the `attrs` object is empty.
+This happens if no attribute matches
+the sent filter.
+It will not throw an error.

 ### **Applying conditions (`where`)**